 - Illness of the student

 - Death in the family

 - Medical or court appointment (schedule after school when possible)

 - Religious holidays

-- Previously approved school event
+- · Previously approved school event

 - Principal's discretion

 - Ten unexcused absences in an annual course or five in a semester credit course may result in the grade being withheld pending an appeal and review.

 - A student is considered tardy to school after 9:10 am.
 A student is considered tardy to class at the ringing of each bell.
 Consistent tardiness to class will result in either team or administrative disciplinary action.
-All students who are tardy to school are to report to their first period class and are to receive a detention unless a note is written for excused tardiness.
+All students who are tardy to school are to report to their first class and are to receive a detention unless a note is written for excused tardiness.

 - A student is expected to make-up all class work/assignments after his or her return to school.
 For every day you are absent, you receive one day for make-up.

-A student returning to school after an absence must report to the main office from 8:30-9:00 or from 10:05-10:15 and submit a note signed by the parent/guardian that contains the following:
+A student returning to school after an absence must report to the main office from 8:30-9:00 and submit a note signed by the parent/guardian that contains the following:

 - Student's name

 - Student's identification number (ID)

 - Reason for the absence(s)

 - Date(s) of absences

 - Phone number where parent can be contacted

 - Parent's or Guardian's signature

 - No student will receive a duplicate admit during the school day if he or she misplaces his or her admit or forgets to get one in the morning.
-The only opportunity to receive an admit will be between 8:30-9:00 or from 10:05-10:15 in the main office
+The only opportunity to receive an admit will be between 8:30-9:30 in the main office

 - If a note is not produced for reason of absence, the student will receive an unexcused absence from the attendance personnel.
+Please be sure to bring a note so we can fix the absences.
+After 10 absences, the parent and child will have a truancy meeting at the school and documents will be on file.

 - If an admit is not produced for the teacher, the student will receive an unexcused absence/tardy and will not be allowed to make-up their missed assignments.

 The following is an excerpt from the Miami-Dade County Public Schools Code of Student Conduct.
-For access to the entire document, please visit http://ehandbooks.dadeschools.net/policies/90/csc_sec.pdf
+For access to the entire document, please visit the parent or student portal and clik on the link.